franciellevargas/PRO/README.md

-#Resource for Aspect-based Opinon Mining from Reviews in Portuguese.
+#Resource for aspect-based opinon mining and summarizationapplications from reviews in Portuguese.

 Aspect ontologies - groups of (hierarchically organized) opinion aspects for supporting opinion mining tasks, including the domains of smartphones, digital cameras and books, in OWL format.